 Read our review of the Ink Business Unlimited

 With the Chase Ink Business Unlimited card, you’ll earn a $500 bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases within the first 3 months of account opening.
 That’s an excellent bonus for a no-annual-fee credit card!

 Plus, the Chase Ink Business Unlimited earns 1.5% cash back (1.5X Chase Ultimate Rewards points per $1) on every purchase!
 And there is no limit to the amount of rewards you can earn!

 Normally, you can redeem the Chase Ultimate Rewards points you earn with the Chase Ink Business Unlimited card for 1 cent each as cash back or other rewards.
 But if you have other eligible Chase cards, you can move Chase Ultimate Rewards points between any 2 credit cards.

-For example, you can move the Chase Ultimate Rewards points you earn with the Chase Ink Business Unlimited to the Chase Sapphire Preferred.
+For example, you can move the Chase Ultimate Rewards points you earn with the Chase Ink Business Unlimited to the Chase Sapphire Preferred Card.
 Because both of those cards earn Chase Ultimate Rewards points.
 Then, you’ll have the ability to transfer points directly to airline or hotel partners.